 Between Us and Catastrophe

-An outdoor exhibition showcasing portraits of the pandemic’s essential workers by photographer Kyle Cassidy.
+Our first outdoor exhibition showcased portraits of the pandemic’s essential workers by photographer Kyle Cassidy.

-Throughout the pandemic, our podcast team conducted interviews with leading figures in the world of biotech and medicine as part of the Science History Institute’s ongoing Pandemic Perspectives series.
-These interviews offer a fresh perspective on the COVID-19 crisis and the race for a vaccine.
-A podcast episode of the Between Us and Catastrophe interviews is included in the series.
+Throughout the pandemic, our podcast team conducted interviews with leading figures in the world of biotech and medicine as part of the Science History Institute’s Pandemic Perspectives series.
+These interviews offered a fresh perspective on the COVID-19 crisis and the race for a vaccine.
+A podcast episode of the Between Us and Catastrophe interviews was included in the series.

 Exterior exhibition and postcard design by Michael Derian.